AlaaSedeeq/Pattern-recognition-and-machine-learning/README.md

 ### (c) Discriminant function
   - Find a function $f(x)$, which maps each input x directly onto a class label.
 For instance, in the case of two-class problems, $f(·)$ might be binary valued and such that $f = 0$ represents class $C_{1}$ and $f = 1$ represents class $C_{2}$.
   - In this case, probabilities play no role.

-The classification problem can be brocken down into two separate stages:
-  - The inference stage in which we use training data to learn a model for $P(C_{k}|x)$
-  - The decision stage in which we use these posterior probabilities to make optimal class assignments.